 We all know that typing can be frustrating at times - dealing with typos, long words, and the inevitable autocorrect fails.
-We’ve put together these handy guides to help you get SwiftKey set up and working seamlessly, so your keyboard is one less troublesome thing in your life.
-Whether you are brand new or have been using SwiftKey for years, we think you'll find something new here to enhance your time with us.
+We’ve put together this handy guide to help you get SwiftKey set up and working seamlessly.

 - Customizing SwiftKey

 - Personalizing and backing up your words

 One of our top tips to get SwiftKey working for you is to really get to know your way around the SwiftKey Hub and Settings - i.e. the command centre.

 The SwiftKey Hub is designed to be the home for all of the content and features you use most often.
 You can tap or slide on the ‘hamburger’ menu on the top left of the keyboard for quick access to Personalization, Themes, and other Settings.